zenhack/simp_le/README.rst

 represents the *next* (i.e. not yet released) version.

-Releases occur approximately every two months, unless there is a pressing need to do otherwise (e.g. security & serious bug fixes).
+Releases occur approximately every two months, unless there is a pressing need to do otherwise (e.g. security & serious bug fixes), or no changes have been made since the last release.

 0.18.0
 ++++++